wxie2017/wxie2017.github.io/pages/speech/I_tell_myself_a_story.md

 I see something in you, but I don't know what it is.

 From that moment, I feel myself become Dananjaya.
 I am the championship speaker.
 The nervousness has gone after telling myself a story.
+I have no more fear to speak on the stage.

 Dear Audience, telling myself a story is the magic for me to conquer my fear.
 This is true for you, too.
+Let me ask you a question.

 How many of you have kids?
-Kids are fantastic storytellers.

 We all was kids once, and some have kids now.
-We may notice that little kids often tell themselves a story.
-They talk to themselves, they talk to the toys, they laugh loudly sometimes and they develop a whole story.Right?
+Kids are fantastic storytellers, and most often they tell themselves stories.
+We may notice that little kids sometimes talk to themselves, talk to the toys.
+Sometimes they talk loudly, sometimes they talk gentlely, and sometime they laugh out happily.
+They are developing a whole story.
+They are telling the story to themselves.
+Right?

 From psychological point of view, telling oneself a story is a good thing.
-Private self-talk has mental benefits and practicing it positively can make your goals clear.
+Private self-talk has mental benefits and practicing it positively can make you feel confident and help you reach your goals.

-I remembered that when I was in school, and there were a lot of home work to do.
+I remembered that when I was in school many year ago.
+The home work was a lot, not less than today's students.
 Sometimes we had to write the new words 10 times each.
 It was like a work impossible.
-I then told myself the story of magic pen of Ma Liang.
-In the story, I got that pen, and finish all the writing magically.
+How did I deal with this?
+Once I told myself the story of magic pen of Ma Liang.
+In the story, I asked Ma liang for the magic pen.
+He told me to write another word.
+I wrote, and wrote as if I got that magic pen.
+Finally, I finish all the writing magically.
 I was happy and the hardwork was gone.

-Now I start to know that the story was tell myself Aaron Beverly (2019): This is my mission, take it very seriously.
+Now I realized that in the story I was actually telling myself Aaron Beverly (2019): This is my mission, take it very seriously.

-Today, we are all in the Toastmasters club.
-We practice our public speaking in front of people.
+Today, many ofus are in the Toastmasters clubs.
+We practice public speaking in front of people.
 This is not easy.
-Public speaking is the number 1 fearness for all of us.
-To conquer it, my secret is to tell myself a story of a glorious victory, and the real information is to tell myself Mike Carr (2020): The victory is not in the result.
+Many people becomes nervous.
+It is natural because fear of public speaking is the biggest phobia for all of us.
+To conquer it, my secret is to tell myself a story of a glorious victory in speech, and the real information is to tell myself Mike Carr (2020): The victory is not in the result.
 The victory is in the try.

 Dear fellow members, and distinguished guests, you can do the same.